-If you’re like 82 percent of the U.S. population, the time for making New Year’s resolutions is upon you.
+If you’re like 82% of the US population, the time for making New Year’s resolutions is upon you.
 Unfortunately, most Americans will abandon their resolutions after a few weeks.
 They key is setting realistic and achievable goals and then setting a specific schedule to reach them.
-Take a look at these top 10 New Year’s resolutions:
+Take a look at these top 10 New Year’s resolutions and some tips for keeping yours:

 Top 10 New Year’s Resolutions People Make